cevenkadir/NeuralQuantumStates.jl/README.md

 **This package is a <ins>work in progress</ins>.** Most of the functionality still needs to be implemented.
 The performance still needs to be optimized for both CPU and GPU.
 Its API is not yet stable.

 ## Installation
-If you still want to try it out, you can install it from the Julia REPL by pressing `]` to enter `pkg` mode and then entering:
+If you still want to try it out, you can install it from the Julia REPL by entering:
 ```julia
 julia> import Pkg; Pkg.add("https://github.com/cevenkadir/NeuralQuantumStates.jl")
 ```